rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 - Solutions - Use pre-built views and dashboards that give you immediate insight into your log data
 - Advanced analytics - Apply machine learning and pattern matching algorithms to identify possible issues revealed by your logs

-Due to some unpredictability in regard to the current state of your Log Analytics setup, Richard will lead an unscripted overview of this.
+Due to some unpredictability in regard to the current state of your Log Analytics setup, Richard/James will lead an unscripted overview of this.

 Here's a snapshot of what to expect however: